aitos-io/BoAT-X-Framework/README.md

 ### The Pain Point

 Most blockchain or BaaS (Blockchain as a Service) variants bring node or client/wallet software.
-However, these software are designed for personal computers, cloud servers or smartphones and are usually written in high-level languages like Go, Java, JavaScript, Python, etc. Some of them require cumbersome virtual machine or interpreter to execute and some even have to download code dynamically at runtime.
-Meanwhile IoT devices are not as powerful and typically run RTOS or lightweight linux.
+However, these software are designed for personal computers, cloud servers or smartphones and are usually written in high-level languages like Go, Java, JavaScript, Python, etc. Some require a cumbersome virtual machine or interpreter to execute, and some even have to download code dynamically at runtime.
+Meanwhile, IoT devices are not as powerful and typically run RTOS or lightweight Linux.
 Due to constrained resources, most IoT devices could only support native C language applications and thus can hardly access blockchain directly.

 ### The Solution